ngECT Documentation

 Tsys K [determined based on the representative frequency and correlated bandwidth] System temperature

-tint s [entered by the user or computed to in order to achive the user-requested RMS] Integration (or observation) time
+tint s [entered by the user or computed to in order to achive the user-requested RMS] Integration (or observation) time / time on source

 A m2 254.47 (for the 18m antennas) Geometric area of single antenna